Turkey Meat Sauce

 1. Sauté the turkey: In a large saucepot with oil, brown ground turkey and the turkey sausages together for about 4-6 minutes.
 Drain.

-2. Finish making the sauce: Sauté the onion and shallots.
+1. Finish making the sauce: Sauté the onion and shallots.
 Add the garlic, oregano, and basil, followed by the wine.
 Add the canned tomatoes, red pepper flakes, and turkey, and let simmer for about 20 minutes.

-3. Cook the pasta: Bring a large pot of water to a boil.
+1. Cook the pasta: Bring a large pot of water to a boil.
 Add a tablespoon of coarse salt, and return the water to a boil.
 Add the pasta and cook according to package directions.

-4. Compose and enjoy: Toss the drained pasta with as much sauce as desired.
+1. Compose and enjoy: Toss the drained pasta with as much sauce as desired.

 Make Ahead and Storage

-The sauce will last for up to 4 days in the refrigerator and 6 months well sealed in the freezer.
+The sauce will last for up to 4 days in the refrigerator and 6 months well-sealed in the freezer.
 Money in the bank, am I right?

-What to Serve with Turkey Meat Sauce
+What to Serve With Turkey Meat Sauce and Pasta

 Pin this now to find it later